Expectations Of Supervision

-Creating and Maintaining a Respectful Workplace
+Promote a Respectful and Inclusive Workplace

 We are all responsible for supporting a respectful workplace.
 Supervisors have an even greater responsibility for maintaining a respectful workplace, as supervisors are responsible for overseeing and enforcing workplace rules.
 Supervisors need to address inappropriate behavior as soon as it occurs.
 You can make it easier by working with staff to establish guidelines for respectful behavior, educating new employees about the guidelines, and consistently enforcing both your workplace guidelines and the University's policies.